myparcelnl/woocommerce/README.md

 A MyParcel API account is required for this plugin!
 You can create this in your account or contact MyParcel at info@myparcel.nl

-Voor de handleinding ga naar: https://myparcelnl.github.io/woocommerce/
+Voor de handleiding ga naar: https://myparcelnl.github.io/woocommerce/